-The goals of the program are to provide students with a broad base in advanced topics in chemistry and substantial depth in one or more areas of expertise through an indepth research experience.
+The goals of the program are to provide students with a broad base in advanced topics in chemistry and substantial depth in one or more areas of expertise through an in-depth research experience.
 Students earning a Ph.D. in chemistry are intellectually functional as independent scientists and sufficiently technically skilled to perform advanced scientific research.

 They are able to instruct others in their discipline.
-They have highly developed communications skills to allow the efficient dissemination of scientific information in both a written and verbal
+They have highly developed communications skills to allow the efficient dissemination of scientific information in both a written and verbal format.

 A. STUDENT ORIENTATION, PRIOR TO INITIAL REGISTRATION

 PROFICIENCY or ENTRANCE EXAMS

 All entering students will be given proficiency exams, usually of the ACS type.
 Currently, these exams are in the following areas: Inorganic, Organic, and Physical.
 The results of the examinations will provide the Chemistry Department with information regarding the entering class as a group and the Graduate Studies Committee with information about the scientific backgrounds of individual members of the entering class.

 GrAM’s mission is to provide first-year graduate students with resources and support as they navigate graduate school.
 Incoming graduate students are matched with current graduate students in a mentoring group composted of 2 mentors and 3-4 mentees.
 GrAM mentors will serve as a resource and develop their mentoring skills while positively contributing to the climate of the department.